bazelbuild/bazel/site/docs/output_directories.md

                                               that produced output.
       command.log                         <== A copy of the stdout/stderr output from the most recent bazel command.
+      external/                           <== The directory that remote repositories are downloaded/symlinked into.
       server/                             <== The Bazel server puts all server-related files (such as socket file, logs, etc) here.
         server.socket                     <== Socket file for the server. server.log                        <== Server logs.
       &lt;workspace-name&gt;/             <== Working tree for the Bazel build & root of symlink forest: execRoot _bin/                             <== Helper tools are linked from or copied to here.

         bazel-out/                        <== All actual output of the build is under here: outputPath